jetjaguar/GameEngineSnippets/README.md

   BuffController[1]
   BuffController[2]
 ```
-And after a skill applies a buff to a player Skill[n] -hits-> Player
+And after a skillbyte applies a buff to a player, SkillByte[n] -hits-> Player

 ```
 Player